amitha511/fashion_store_website/README.md

 # Website Fashion shop

-In the Model and Controller directories run command:
+to run the project run the next commands:
 ```
 npm start
 ```